AdamCoscia/eve-online-research/README.md

 The project was done in two phases:

-- Data Mining Application: Built to extract data from <https://www.zkillboard.com>.
+- Killmail Fetching Application: Built to extract data from <https://www.zkillboard.com>.
 - Trajectory Mining Application: Built to extract insights from data.

 ## How to use?